luizcieslak/react-spring-bottom-sheet-updated/README.md

   }
 />
 ```

 ### springConfig

-Type: react-spring/SpringConfig
+Type: `react-spring/SpringConfig`

 Customize the spring behavior of the sheet.
+See the available options [here](https://react-spring.dev/docs/advanced/config#reference).

 ### header